MarcelGarus/flutter_cached/README.md

-When building a screen that displays a cached list of items, there are many special cases to think about.
+When building an app that caches data, there are many special cases to think about.

-For example, on [material.io](https://material.io) there are guidelines on [how to handle displaying offline data](https://material.io/design/communication/offline-states.html), how pull-to-refresh should be implemented and when to use [error banners](https://material.io/design/communication/confirmation-acknowledgement.html) or [empty states](https://material.io/design/communication/empty-states.html).
+For example, according to the [Material Design guidelines](https://material.io), you need to worry about displaying [offline data](https://material.io/design/communication/offline-states.html), handling [swipe to refresh](https://material.io/design/platform-guidance/android-swipe-to-refresh.html), showing [error banners](https://material.io/design/communication/confirmation-acknowledgement.html) and displaying [empty states](https://material.io/design/communication/empty-states.html).

-This package tries to make implementing cached ListViews as easy as possible.
+This package tries to make implementing cached Flutter apps as easy as possible.

 | loading with no data in cache | loading with data in cache              | loading successful          |
 | ----------------------------- | --------------------------------------- | --------------------------- |